 Wholeness Open Hours

-Wholeness open hours will be held Mondays and Thursdays, 3–5 p.m., at the Schacht Center for Health and Wellness.
+Wholeness open hours will be held Mondays and Wednesdays, 3–5 p.m., at the Schacht Center for Health and Wellness.
 Want to learn more about something, or have a question to ask?
 Schedule an appointment or drop in.

 - Never received sexual health education?